 VirusTotal detections of the malicious attachment distributed via "Covid-19 Health and Safety Plan" spam campaign ("invoice - OP234156.exe"):

-Agent Tesla's process on Windows Task Manager ("BeheerApp"; process name may vary):
+Agent Tesla process in Windows Task Manager ("BeheerApp" - process name might vary):

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - What is Covid-19 Health And Safety Plan spam?